-- 1. God does not forsake His people, and He does not want His people to forsake Him. - God will forsake those who forsake Him. - 3.
-The good news is that those who forsake God can be restored through repentance, confession, and prayer (Acts 8:22). - 4.
-A good prayer to offer during a time of crisis is found in Psalm 38:21-22. - 5.
-This request will help us to avoid wondering if God has forsaken us. - 6.
+- 1. God's people occasionally face difficult circumstances, but we are not forsaken. - 2.
+A good prayer to offer during a time of crisis is found in Psalm 38:21-22. - 3.
 Let us always remember and appreciate the message that Moses gave to Joshua and the Israelites (Deuteronomy 31:6, 8).